-If you are deciding whether to purchase Afterlight 2, it’s helpful to first understand the quality, relevance, and user-friendliness of the app to determine if it meets your needs.
+If you are deciding whether to purchase the Afterlight program or not, it’s helpful to first understand the quality, relevance, and user-friendliness of the Afterlight app and its tools to determine if Afterlight meets your needs.

-- Easy-to-Create Filters
+- Easy-to-Create Photo Filters

 - Included Preset Filters Save Time